duburcqa/jiminy/docs/spec/src/tlmc_format_specification.md

  - The root group shall contain an attribute 'START_TIME', which stores a long specifying the absolute start time of the log, in second relative to the UNIX epoch.

- - A group `constants` will store the original telemetry constants in its attribute dictionary.
-As a reminder, only string type constant is supported.
+ - A group `constants` will store the original telemetry constants as `constantName` single element datasets.

  - A second group `variables` will store the variables.
     - Each subgroup `variableName` represents a variable, originally named `variableName`.
 Each variable group contains: